Vena Blog

 Financial services

-While the trade and transportation sector houses the most small businesses, the manufacturing industry stands out with the highest corporate profits.
+While the trade and transportation sector houses the most small businesses, the manufacturing industry has the highest corporate profits.
 The massive profits seen in manufacturing over the past year are believed to be largely due to benefits seen from the Inflation Reduction Act.

 How To Reach $1 Million+ in Revenue for Your Small Business